WayneLambert/portfolio/aa-front-end/README.md

+# React version of Portfolio's Blog Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup

-This was created at an earlier stage in the project when I was using React for the front end and picking up the data for the blog from the REST endpoints created with Django Rest Framework.

-At some point in the future, I may choose to develop another application and use DRF and React.

-I have kept this in view on the repo as an example for how to structure a project that has a distinct back end and front end as well as having some examples of React code an package management with npm.
+Initial setup is to use `npm create-react-app aa-front-end` The next steps are to install of the additional packages using `npm install ...`

+## Details

+This app is created to demonstrate consuming the API data endpoints created with Django Rest Framework.
+The axios package is used to retrieve and render the data to the web page.